Dam-Iudin/SNAKE-Game/README.md

 Here I was practicing JS and as outcome did famous "Snake" game :)

-HOW GOOD ARE YOU AT COLLECTING APPLES?
+How good are you at collecting apples?
 LET'S PLAY!

 Netlify link https://angry-elion-d61ce7.netlify.app/